pypr/pysph/docs/source/installation.rst

 - Once you have installed EDM, run the following::

-  $ edm install mayavi pyside cython matplotlib jupyter nose mock
+  $ edm install mayavi pyside cython matplotlib jupyter nose mock pip psutil
   $ edm shell
+  $ pip install mako execnet

 - With this done, you should be able to install PySPH relatively easily, see :ref:`building-pysph`.